nhsconnect/nhslogin/src/what-is-provisioning.md

 Healthcare staff use the Provisioning API to start the process.
 Here's what happens:

-1. The GP system authenticates using an access token
-2. The patient’s demographic details and the organisation’s ODS code are submitted
+1. The patient’s demographic details and the organisation’s ODS code are submitted
-3. The system checks eligibility and validates the patient’s details against the Personal Demographics Service (PDS)
+2. The system checks eligibility and validates the patient’s details against the Personal Demographics Service (PDS)
-4. A response is returned with either a provisioning ID or an error
+3. A response is returned with either a provisioning ID or an error
-5. An email is sent to the patient with instructions to complete their account setup
+4. An email is sent to the patient with instructions to complete their account setup

 </br>